 Staff must understand how to operate the equipment and how to view and download footage.
-CCTV, as well as other forms of visual recording including Go Pro cameras and other recording devices, capture images of people, which can be used, stored, manipulated and disseminated.
+CCTV, as well as other forms of visual recording including GoPro cameras and other recording devices, captures images of people that can be used, stored, manipulated and disseminated.
 Those who operate the systems need to be aware of how to manage privacy issues.
-For further information, go to the website of the Privacy Commissioner www.privacy.org.nz and search 'CCTV and privacy'.
+For further information, go to the website of the Privacy Commissioner privacy.org.nz and search 'CCTV and privacy'.